aelster/my-school-manager/README.md

 my-school-manager
 =================

-Provide web-based services to the parent body
+Provide web-based services to the parent body.
+This is line #2 for the README